umbraco/UmbracoDocs/11/umbraco-cms/tutorials/members-registration-and-login.md

 Congratulations!
 With all of that setup, the page you chose will redirect the user to the Login page if they are not logged in, and if they are logged in - they will be able to see the page's contents.

-In the navigation, you will be able to tell the content node is restricted - the small red icon that is added on top of the document type icon signifies that.
+In the navigation, you will be able to tell that the content node is restricted.
+This small red icon that is added on top of the Document Type icon signifies that.

 ![Protected content](images/v8-16-Protected-node.png)